giuseppe-ruggiero/cross-classifier/README.md

 Choose your learning algorithms carefully because some of them could take a lot of time on certain types of datasets (e.g. SVC on breast_cancer dataset).

 The training set passed into the fit method must already be processed and ready for use.

+## Contacts
+For more information or for any problem please do not hesitate to contact me at giuseppe.ruggiero95@yahoo.it